ffeew/Software-Testing-Mini-Campaign/README.md

-THIS BRANCH (1003158_testing) IS FOR FUZZ TESTING BY LIM THIAN YEW (1003158) FOR THE WEEK 13 STUFF
+THIS BRANCH (1003158_testing) IS FOR FUZZ TESTING BY LIM THIAN YEW (1003158) FOR THE WEEK 13 STUFF.
+UNIT TESTS THAT IVE WRITTEN CAN BE FOUND IN [PotatoTest.java](https://github.com/ffeew/Software-Testing-Mini-Campaign/blob/1003158_testing/Data_Reconciliation_Software/src/PotatoTest.java)

 # Data Reconciliation Software
 The data reconciliation software works by capturing mismatches in 2 different CSV files and listing them as exceptions.